 Do you love IT products?
 If you’re a techie who’s also a natural trouble-shooter and communicator, you might want to consider a career in tech support.

-According to the Bureau of Labor Statistics’ Occupational Outlook Handbook, the need for talented computer support specialists is expected to increase by 11% by 2026 – faster than the average rate of growth for most jobs.
-The 2017 median pay for these jobs was $52,810 a year (approximately $25.39 per hour).
+According to the Bureau of Labor Statistics’ Occupational Outlook Handbook, the need for talented computer support specialists is expected to increase by 9% by 2030.
+The 2020 median pay for these jobs was $55,510 a year (approximately $26.69 per hour).

 Help desk support is one of those career fields where you don’t necessarily need a bachelor’s degree.
-Many employers will hire candidates with associate’s degrees, especially if they have proven customer-service skills, attentive listening skills, strong speaking and writing talents, and the ability to trouble-shoot simple and complex computer issues.
+Many employers will hire candidates with associate degrees, especially if they have proven customer-service skills, attentive listening skills, strong speaking and writing talents, and the ability to troubleshoot simple and complex computer issues.

-Here is an example of a resume designed for a help desk support role.
-The resume includes a summary of qualifications section.
-When creating your resume for computer support jobs, you should also consider including a technical skills section that lists the computer software and hardware you have knowledge of.
+When creating your resume for computer support jobs, you should also consider including a technical skills section that lists the computer software and hardware you know.